 Trichotillomania is a mental disorder that is characterised by irresistible urges to pull out hair.
 It's not hard to imagine that it’s a major cause of hair loss in women, as the person often cannot help themselves even if they try to stop.

-TreatmentWhile most cases of lupus-related hair loss grows back after treatment of the disease, some is permanent as scarring is left in patches on the scalp.
-In these cases, concealments like hair fibres will be the best option
+Treatment:While most cases of lupus-related hair loss grow back after treatment of the disease, some ar permanent, as scarring is left in patches on the scalp.
+In these cases, concealments like hair fibres will be the best option.

 Dandruff and scalp psoriasis